oswida/cyber/docs/en/background.md

 I resigned because:

 1. I am fed up with this monotonous, unproductive job
-2. I did not pass the periodic evaluation (it is co-worker fault)
+2. I did not pass the periodic evaluation (it is co-worker's fault)
 3. My immediate supervisor made unambiguous proposals to me.
 4. Corporations are evil incarnate and I am not going to work for Satan
 5. In the documents I processed, I discovered shocking facts about the corporation